Parli/hackathon-trip-planner/README.md

   stays: {
     destination: Destination
     description: string
-    // URLs of pictures of the place
-    photos: string[]
     // Time you will arrive to the destination
     arrival_time: Timestamp | null
     // Time you will depart the destination